#Maintenance

 You will see that the feedback message states that the IPMI has been been reset successfully.

 You can login to the IPMI management console, via the web interface.
 Using the default username and password set by the EFI tool.
 To exit the EFI-Shell.
 Simply type, "exit" depending on your model or firmware version of Supermicro motherboard.
 You'll either end up back at the boot option menu, for you to select your start up disk or enter the BIOS setup.
-Or the motherbaord will restart and boot into the default option.
+Or the motherboard will restart and boot into the default option.
 However upon rebooting, Pressing the "delete" key will enter the BIOS.
 Where you can changes the IPMI's IP settings.

 If you know the IP address of the IMPI, you can go ahead and login using ADMIN / ADMIN from a web browser.
 Or via the BIOS > IPMI > BMC settings, you can enter a static IP address or enable DHCP, which if connected to a router, will assign an IP address to the IPMI interface.
 You can look in your routers IP table to see what IP address was assigned.
-Or duing start up, along the bottom of the video output, it will show the IP address of the BMC.
+Or during start up, along the bottom of the video output, it will show the IP address of the BMC.

 IPMI - BMC Settings